Dynamic Digital Radiography (DDR)

 L-Spine

-Increasing Clinical Value
+Increasing Clinical Value with DDR

-DDR Exams are Used to Assess Spine Stability and Joint Motion
+Assessing Spine Stability and Joint Motion

-DDR uses in Pulmonology
+DDR Uses in Pulmonology

-DDR uses in Orthopaedics
+DDR Uses in Orthopedics

 In the Press